MaTestLab > ASTM Methods > ASTM D149, IEC 60243 Dielectric Breakdown Voltage and Dielectric Strength of Solid Electrical Insulating Materials

 The short-time method

 The most common test is the short-time method.
-In this method, voltage is applied across the two electrodes and raised from zero to dielectric breakdown at a uniform rate.
-When an electrical burn-through punctures the sample, or decomposition occurs in the specimen, we assess the breakdown.
+Operators apply voltage across the two electrodes and increase from zero to dielectric breakdown at a uniform rate.
+When an electrical burn-through punctures the sample or decomposition occurs in the specimen, we assess the breakdown.
 The time taken by the sample to reach dielectric breakdown determines the rate of voltage rise.

 The step-by-step method

 The step-by-step method starts at 50% of the short-time test.
-Later, the voltage is increased at equal increments for a specified time period until breakdown.
-The test is sometimes performed by using oil as a medium to prevent arcing from the electrode to the ground.
+Operators increase the voltage at equal increments for a specified time period until breakdown.
+Laboratories also perform the test using oil as a medium to prevent arcing to the ground.

 The slow-rate-of-rise method

-The slow-rate-of-rise method starts at 50% of the breakdown voltage as determined by the short-time-method.
-The voltage is increased at a uniform rate.
+The slow-rate-of-rise method starts at 50% of the breakdown voltage, as the short-time method determines.
+The voltage increases at a uniform rate.

 Specimen details